How to be the best Personal Trainer

 Find Your Niche And Become A Master

 One of the biggest mistakes most personal trainers make is that they try to be the 'Jack of all trades' and end up being the master at none.
-Instead, pick an area that you feel the most passionate about and an area in which you are skilled, then become a master in that field.
+Instead, pick an area that you feel the most passionate about and an area in which you are skilled, and then become a master in that field.

 For example, if you want to help your clients transform their body shape and get lean, you will attend specific courses to help you do this.
 It is also wise to learn from the best body transformation coaches in the industry by paying for their time.
 Many of the best coaches in the UK run weekend workshops and have books you can buy.